fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

-# TDengine Operation and Maintenance
+# DThouse Operation and Maintenance

 ## <a class="anchor" id="planning"></a> Capacity Planing

-Using TDengine to build an IoT big data platform, computing resource and storage resource need to be planned according to business scenarios.
+Using DThouse to build an IoT big data platform, computing resource and storage resource need to be planned according to business scenarios.
 The following is a discussion of the memory, CPU and hard disk space required for the system to run.

 ### Memory requirements